Territories of the United States: Economies

 The economies of the U.S. territories vary from Puerto Rico, which has a GDP of $104.989 billion in 2019, to American Samoa, which has a GDP of $636 million in 2018.
 In 2018, Puerto Rico exported about $18 billion in goods, with the Netherlands as the largest destination.

 Guam's GDP shrank by 0.3% in 2018, the GDP of the Northern Mariana Islands shrank by 19.6% in 2018, Puerto Rico's GDP grew by 1.18% in 2019, and the U.S. Virgin Islands' GDP grew by 1.5% in 2018.
 In 2017, American Samoa's GDP shrank by 5.8%, but then grew by 2.2% in 2018.

 American Samoa has the lowest per capita income in the United States—it has a per capita income comparable to that of Botswana.
 In 2010, American Samoa's per capita income was $6,311.
-As of 2010, the Manu'a District in American Samoa had a per capita income of $5,441, the lowest of any county or county-equivalent in the United States.
+As of 2010, the Manuʻa District in American Samoa had a per capita income of $5,441, the lowest of any county or county-equivalent in the United States.
 In 2018, Puerto Rico had a median household income of $20,166 (lower than the median household income of any state).
 Also in 2018, Comerío Municipality, Puerto Rico had a median household income of $12,812 (the lowest median household income of any populated county or county-equivalent in the U.S.) Guam has much higher incomes (Guam had a median household income of $48,274 in 2010.)

 Minor Outlying Islands

 The United States Minor Outlying Islands are small uninhabited islands, atolls, and reefs.
 Baker Island, Howland Island, Jarvis Island, Johnston Atoll, Kingman Reef, Midway Atoll, Palmyra Atoll, and Wake Island are in the Pacific Ocean while Navassa Island is in the Caribbean Sea.
-The additional disputed territories of Bajo Nuevo Bank, Rosalind Bank and Serranilla Bank are also located in the Caribbean Sea.
+The additional claimed territories of Bajo Nuevo Bank and Serranilla Bank are also located in the Caribbean Sea.
 Palmyra Atoll (formally known as the United States Territory of Palmyra Island) is the only incorporated territory, a status it has maintained since Hawaii became a state in 1959.
-All are uninhabited except for Midway Atoll, whose approximately 40 inhabitants are employees of the U.S. Fish and Wildlife Service and their services provider; Palmyra Atoll, whose population varies from four to 20 Nature Conservancy and Fish and Wildlife staff and researchers; and Wake Island, which has a population of about 100 military personnel and civilian employees.
+All are uninhabited except for Midway Atoll, whose approximately 40 inhabitants (as of 2004) were employees of the U.S. Fish and Wildlife Service and their services provider; Palmyra Atoll, whose population varies from four to 20 Nature Conservancy and Fish and Wildlife staff and researchers; and Wake Island, which has a population of about 100 military personnel and civilian employees.

 The two-letter abbreviation for the islands collectively is "UM".

 The status of several islands is disputed.
-Navassa Island is disputed by Haiti, Wake Island is disputed by the Marshall Islands, Swains Island (a part of American Samoa) is disputed by Tokelau, and Bajo Nuevo Bank, Rosalind Bank and Serranilla Bank (administered by Colombia) are disputed by Colombia, Honduras (Rosalind Bank and Serranilla Bank only), and Jamaica.
+Navassa Island is disputed by Haiti, Wake Island is disputed by the Marshall Islands, Swains Island (a part of American Samoa) is disputed by Tokelau, and Bajo Nuevo Bank and Serranilla Bank are both administered by Colombia, whose claim is disputed by the U.S. and Jamaica.